developer500/bigchars/README.md

 # bigchars
-Z80 code for a ZX81 to "plot" large characters onto the screen
+Z80 code for a ZX81 to "plot" large characters onto the screen.
+This undoubtedly has been done before.

 Use m4 macro processing and z80asm assembler as part of z80dk to create a routine which converts ascii to "plot characters" on the screen.